Typography

 Desktop

-- Use ‘Ctrl +’ and ‘Ctrl –’ to increase and decrease page zoom.
+- Use ‘Ctrl +’ and ‘Ctrl –’ to zoom in and out

-- Set zoom level to +400% and set browser window size to 1280 pixels wide.
+- Set zoom to 400% and set the browser width to 1280 pixels

-- Visit page to be tested.
+- Open the page to test

 Resizing text